MataiMoorfield/ESP32-Sensor-Visualisation/README.md

 ```
 Solution: be sure to enter the correct network name and passowrd for it to be able to connect to the WiFi.

+More debugging info will be here shortly :)

 # Languages
 <p align="center">
   <a href="https://skillicons.dev">